 Camacho was charged in October 2011 and arrested three months later on a warrant.

 During a January court appearance, Camacho told a judge, "It's commendable that you're judging and prosecuting criminals but please don't judge the book by its cover."

 This is the second time Camacho has represented himself in trial, with much different results.

 He was convicted by a Franklin County jury in November 2010 of trying to lure four boys to his home.

-In that case, Camacho asked the boys at the Pasco Rite Aid store to go to his house and watch videos with him.
+In that case, Camacho had asked the boys at the Pasco Rite Aid store to go to his house and watch videos with them.
 When the kids declined, he gave them his home address.

 He called it a "neighborhood tradition."

 Camacho received a six-month jail sentence for the luring, and continues to claim he is innocent.